GChristensen/rho-emacs/README.md

 Changes

-#### 2021-03-23 v1.0.1
+#### 2021-05-18 v1.0.2

-* Fixed incorrect processing of arguments by the launcher when installed in a directory containing spaces.
-* Using precompiled elisp libraries instead of on-site compilation.
+* Updated to Emacs 27.2.
-* Fixed theme selection in the installer.
+* Disabled solid compression in the installer to make it more responsive.

 [Full changelog](changelog.md)